 Aside from the concepts discussed above in 7.1 Equitable Subordination Rules, there are no claw-back rules which could apply in acquisition finance transactions in South Africa.

 South Africa does not impose stamp taxes.

-A withholding tax on dividends is levied on dividends declared by domestic companies, and non-resident companies that are listed in South Africa, at a rate of 20%.
+A withholding tax on dividends is levied on dividends declared by domestic companies, and non-resident companies listed in South Africa, at a rate of 20%.
 Dividend payments to domestic retirement funds, PBOs and domestic companies, among others, will be exempt, and non-residents may be eligible for relief under a double taxation agreement.
-Dividends Tax is relevant where the acquisition finance transaction includes equity financing.
+Dividends tax is relevant where the acquisition finance transaction includes equity financing.

 There are various exemptions from the interest withholding tax.
-If, for example, the interest is paid by the South African government, a South African bank or in respect of any listed debt, the interest will not be subject to the withholding tax on interest.
+If, eg, the interest is paid by the South African government, a South African bank or in respect of any listed debt, the interest will not be subject to the withholding tax on interest.

 Transfer Pricing Rules

 The focus in South African law is on transfer pricing provisions which incorporate thin-capitalisation rules.
 The transfer pricing provisions of the Income Tax Act, 1962 (which are generally in accordance with the guidelines of the OECD) apply only to affected transactions.
-Affected transactions, broadly speaking, refer to cross-border transactions between connected persons, and in respect of which any term or condition is not arm’s-length.
+Affected transactions, broadly speaking, refer to cross-border transactions between connected persons (or associated enterprises with effect from 1 January 2023), and in respect of which any term or condition is not arm’s length.

 The above-mentioned dividend or donation will be deemed to have been paid on the last day of the period of six months following the end of the year of assessment in respect of which that adjustment is made.